- Modes of strike-off Company under companies act 2013

 - The notice shall mention the reason for striking off and asking for a representative of the company.

-- Company shall send the required documents and a representative of the company within 30 days of the notice.
+- The company shall send the required documents and a representative of the company within 30 days of the notice.

 - If the ROC is not satisfied, he can not strike off the name.
 Otherwise, he may proceed with the procedure.